pierrepeterlongo/back_to_sequences/README.md

       --out-sequences <OUT_SEQUENCES>  Output file containing the filtered original sequences (eg. reads).
 It will be automatically in fasta or fastq format depending on the input file
       --out-kmers <OUT_KMERS>          If provided, output text file containing the kmers that occur in the reads with their number of occurrences [default: ]
-  -k, --kmer-size <KMER_SIZE>          Size of the kmers to index and search [default: 31]
-      --threshold <THRESHOLD>          Threshold of the ratio of kmers that must be found in a sequence to keep it (default 0).
+  -k, --kmer-size <KMER_SIZE>          Size of the kmers to index and search [default: 31] -m, --min-threshold <MIN_THRESHOLD>  Minimal threshold of the ratio  (%) of kmers that must be found in a sequence to keep it (default 0%).
 Thus by default, if no kmer is found in a sequence, it is not output [default: 0]
+      --max-threshold <MAX_THRESHOLD>  Maximal threshold of the ratio (%) of kmers that must be found in a sequence to keep it (default 100%).
+Thus by default, there is no limitation on the maximal number of kmers found in a sequence [default: 100]
-      --stranded                       Used original kmer strand (else canonical kmers are considered) -h, --help                           Print help
+      --stranded                       Used original kmer strand (else canonical kmers are considered) --query-reverse                  Query the reverse complement of reads.
+Useless without the --stranded option -h, --help                           Print help
   -V, --version                        Print version
 ```